idelchi/envprof/README.md

 `--profile` specifies the profile to activate.
 If no profile is specified, the [default profile](#yaml) will be used (if it exists).

+`--overlay` allows you to specify additional profiles to overlay on top of the selected profile.

 `--verbose` increases verbosity, see subcommands for details.

 ## Subcommands